codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+Two guys walked into a bar, the third one ducked.

 ## Daily Trivia

-In computing, what does LAN stand for?
+What does GHz stand for?
- 1. Land Address Navigation
+ 1. Gigahertz
- 2. Light Access Node
+ 2. Gigahetz
- 3. Local Area Network
+ 3. Gigahatz
- 4. Long Antenna Node
+ 4. Gigahotz

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  Gigahertz
 </details>